-I waved off his concern with the hat and a half smile.
+I waved off his concern with the hat and a small smile.
 “Don’t worry.
 It was a fight against overwhelming odds, but I won.”

 He shrugged and gestured towards the coffee pot.
 “As long as I don’t have to arrest you or anyone else.
-So far, it’s been a pretty good day.”
+So far, it’s been a pretty easy day.”

 He raised an eyebrow.
 “Do tell.”

-“It’s easier to show you,” I tossed the wrapped bundle at him.
+“It’s easier to show you,” I tossed him the wrapped bundle.

 Dan spilled coffee as he attempted a one-handed catch.
 “Dammit, Jed!”
-He looked at the awkwardly shaped bundle that landed in his lap.
+He held up the oddly shaped bundle.
 “What’s this?”

 “A small part of a big problem.
 Go ahead and look.
 You wouldn’t believe me otherwise,” I dropped into the chair opposite him and tossed my hat on his desk.

 He kicked his feet down and sat upright.
-Setting his cup on the cluttered desk, he began to unwrap the bundle.
+Setting the cup on the cluttered desk, Dan began to unwrap the bundle.
 My eyes flicked to the board on the wall beside the cells with the Wanted Posters tacked haphazardly over each other.
 It was an old habit.
 I never knew if I might see myself or some old buddies on there.

-I didn’t see anyone I knew, but there was a couple that I’d heard of before.
+I didn’t see anyone I knew, but there were a couple of outlaws that I’d heard of before.

-As he removed the canvas wrapping, a set of three large black claws and a short length of forearm was exposed.
+As he removed the canvas wrapping, a set of three large black claws and a short length of forearm lay exposed.
 The end was hacked off and bone jutted from the stump.

-He stared at it, mouth tight in a grim frown.
+The lawman stared at the severed limb.
+His mouth twisted tight into a grim frown.
 “What in the hell is this from?”

 “I don’t know.
 But I need you to come out and look at the rest of it,” I looked him in the eye.
 “If there are more of these… things… that those claws came from, and I suspect there are, folks are going to die.”

-I had been worried he wouldn’t believe me if I tried to describe what attacked my ranch.
-But the severed clawed hand seemed to do the trick for piquing his curiosity.
+I’d been worried he wouldn’t believe me if I tried to describe what attacked my ranch.
+But the large clawed hand seemed to do the trick for piquing his curiosity.

-He nodded, gently touching his finger to one of the claw points.
+He nodded, gently touching his finger to one of the black claw points.
 “I want to see this thing.
 Today.
-Where’s the body?”
+Where’s the corpse?”

 “What do you mean, what’s left of it?”

-“Well… I used some dynamite.
+“Well… I used some dynamite to kill it.
 It’s a long story,” I took another sip of the strong brew.

-He shook his head.
+He shook his head in disbelief.
 “Alright, fill me in on the way.
 But give me an hour or two to wrap a couple of things up and for the deputies to get back from their rounds.”
-He jerked his thumb towards a man snoring softly in one of the cells behind him.
-“I’ve also got a drunk with a busted head to kick out when he wakes.
+He jerked his thumb towards a man snoring softly in one of the twin cells behind him.
+“I’ve also got a drunk to kick out later.
 You weren’t the only one who had an eventful night.”

 I snorted.
 The deputies were his nephews.
 “You still using those two buffoons?”
 I couldn’t stand them.
 The feeling was mutual.

-He glared.
+Dan glared.
 “Good help is hard to find.
-I offered you a badge, remember?
+I offered you a badge before them, remember?
 You turned it down.”

-I did remember, and my concern was that it might burst into flames the moment I pinned it on.
-Standing, I downed the last mouthful of coffee and sent the cup on his desk.
+I did remember, and my concern was that I might burst into flames the moment I pinned it on.
+Standing, I downed the last mouthful of coffee and set the cup on his desk.
 “See you in a bit.
 I’ve got a couple errands to run.”